 Starting to build your kitchen for Japanese cooking?
 Here is my recommendation for kitchen essentials.

-Are you living in a small apartment with limited kitchen space or about to start cooking for the first time?
-I’m here to provide some tips on how to build a kitchen equipped to cook Japanese food at your own home.
+Are you living in a small apartment with limited kitchen space, or are you about to start cooking for the first time?
+I’m here to share tips on how to set up a kitchen equipped to cook Japanese food at home.

-I will cover the essentials in each area of the kitchen.
-Items in italics are not an absolute “necessity”, but I wanted to include them because I use them often and I think they are worth being included.
-Whether you prefer a minimalist kitchen or a complete kitchen, this framework will be a great guide for you.
+I’ll cover the essentials for each area of the kitchen.
+Items in italics are not absolute necessities, but I’ve included them because I use them often and believe they’re worth considering.
+Whether you prefer a minimalist kitchen or a fully equipped one, this framework will serve as a helpful guide.

 How to Build a Kitchen for Cooking Japanese Food